-The article below was written by Emerson Hankamer, President & COO of Vacations To Go.
+The article below was written by Emerson Hankamer, CEO of Vacations To Go.

 I grew up windsurfing on the Texas Gulf Coast and never lost the love of harnessing the wind.
 There is something about being on the open sea, waves swelling beneath you, wind propelling you forward, that I find exhilarating.